TDAILab/tutorial-template/docs/source/src.rst

 Go the Model page, and fill out this page.

+* Github Name: Your github name
+* Github repository : The repository name with some scripts.
+* Github path:The path to the upload some scripts.
 * S3 Source : The path to the upload folder.
 * Container Destination : The path
 * Container Source Path : The path